-In certain instances, the orthopaedic injuries take place over head, chest, and abdominal injuries which need treatment first to ensure survival.
+In certain instances, the orthopaedic injuries take place over the head, chest, and abdominal injuries, which need treatment first to ensure survival.
 Damage control orthopaedics often involves the insertion of intramedullary metal rods/devices in long bones called "nails".
 Other options include external fixations which consist of external rods and clamps which are attached externally to the bone via pins which are drilled into the bone itself.
 They are most often used for open fractures.
 Open fractures occur in the presence of a wound which communicates with the fractured bone ends.
-This wound allows potentially dangerous bacteria to gain entry to the body and bones, and may result in severe infection and osteomyelitis.
+This wound allows potentially dangerous bacteria to gain entry to the body and bones and may result in severe infection and osteomyelitis.
 Emergency cleaning and decontaminating of the wound with stabilisation of the fracture is required to reduce the chances of complications.
 Some polytrauma victims may sustain a fracture of the pelvis which connects the legs to the abdomen and body.
 These patients often require external fixation of the pelvis to reduce internal bleeding.
 Other pelvic injuries include fractured hip sockets (acetabular fractures) and hip fractures (proximal femur fractures).
 The treating orthopaedic surgeon will recommend fixation or replacement depending on many factors, including the fracture pattern.

-Joint infection occurs when bacteria either travel through the bloodstream, or a wound, into a joint.
-This leads to pain, swelling, fever at times, and inability to move the limb.
-This is an emergency, as joint infection leads to the production of enzymes that destroy cartilage – the joint lining.
-This may result in severe stiffness and arthritis if not emergency treated by surgery to open the joint and wash out the infected material and bacteria, together with the administration of intravenous antibiotics.
+Joint infections occur when bacteria travel through the bloodstream, or a wound, into a joint.
+A joint infection leads to bacterial infection symptoms of pain, swelling, fever at times, and the inability to move the limb.
+A bacterial infection is an emergency, as joint infection leads to the production of enzymes that destroy cartilage – the joint lining.
+A joint infection may result in severe stiffness and arthritis if not urgently treated by surgery to open the joint and wash out the infected material and bacteria, together with the administration of intravenous antibiotics.